coatespt/cursor-twitter/SESSION_NOTES.md

 We save the busy words sets, so we could do some statistical analysis of them.
 We might need to add to that to correlate them with the clusters.

 ## Possible logic error
-We sometimes get notification in the logs of burst of 3pk's not mapping to tokens.
+We sometimes get notification in the logs of a burst of 3pk's not mapping to tokens.
 This should be almost impossible (it says so right in the warning message.)
 'Sup with that?

 Suspect this is a phenomenon of startup from token counts on disks.
 This needs to be confirmed.

-## New Input Mode(s)
-The main is now fed through RabbitMQ.
-This is a realistic model of consuming the live firehose.

-It would be interesting to have a "history" mode specifically for mass consumption as fast as possible.
-The following are possibilities

-- Create a mode that reads from STDIN.
-  - Cat the lines in the CSV to standard out.
-D
-  - Does it need to be speed limited or will it somehow self-throttle?
-- Add a mode for actively the CSV
-  - Throttling may not be an issue
-  - If it is, it's easy enought to start inserting on-second sleeps in the main pipeline when either the busyword processors or the analytics thread get overwhelmed.

 ## Ongoing  Items

-- Comments Key areas need to be commented to keep out don't touch, etc.
+- Comments Key areas need to be commented to keep out, don't touch, etc.

 - Testing has been neglected.
 Make tests around everything.

-## The Token Filter File

-This is currently populated by whimsy.
-Basically, I look at the logged busywords per frequency class output and put the obvious crap in the toke_filters.txt file

-This filters out a ton of words--something like 60% of usages right at the entry to the pipeline.

-A more mathematically sound way to do this might include entropy.

-But you don't necessarily want to blindly eliminate the super common words.
-Some very common words matter.
-If "Trump" is normally in F-class 3, and suddenly jumps to F-class 1, it might actually mean something.

-See my Evernote notes on entropy for this.
-It's a long file, but most of it doesn't apply.
-Basically, all you need to do is compute the Shannon entropy on the word counts and exclude those with insufficient entropy.

-The right approach seems to be the one clipped at the bottome.
-Slotted entropy based on the token files used to age tokens out of the counts.

-The FCT thread could compute entropy every time it makes the filters.
-We'd have to time this.
-It might take a minute!
-But does it matter?

 ## Major: Improving Busy Word Detection Quality by Computing Redundantly